 As the trees were just starting to show their brilliant colours this past Thanksgiving weekend, we can probably expect some more colour over the next week.
 This is another good spot to take your camera for those brilliant fall foliage scenes.
 The best time to walk west along Spencer Creek is late afternoon as the sun is setting – it lights up the colourful trees on the opposite side of the creek.

-Have you hiked the Crooks Hollow Trail?
+Have you hiked the trail at Crooks’ Hollow Conservation Area?